TahmidAhmed2000/Gov1347/posts/week_8.md

 ## Conclusion

 My final prediction is using the results from our ensemble model, which means that **Biden is projected to have 310 electoral votes while Trump is projected to have 228 electoral votes**.
 The **95% prediction interval for Biden is 144 electoral votes to 432 electoral votes** based on Figure 8.
 Given the nature of the ensemble model, there is quite a lot of uncertainty with this model, particularly with battleground states.
-While the battleground states did have smaller prediction intervals than other states according to figure 8, they have been very close to 50%.
+While the battleground states did have smaller prediction intervals than other states according to Figure 8, they have been very close to 50%.
 This means they are quite easy to flip, or swing, come election time.

 I prefer using the ensemble model because it weighs the poll model more heavily, especially since fundamentals tend to be noisy predictors as the election nears.
 However, given the impact of the Coronavirus pandemic and the expected record-breaking voter turnout, I do expect fundamentals to have some sort of impact on the election.